Kicking Techniques

 Performed by chambering the leg at chest level then extending the foot above the face of the opponent, pivoting the anchor foot while driving downward with the heel while the foot is pointed.

-May also be applied with the sole of the foot or without a chamber.
+May also be applied with the sole of the foot.
+Depending on the situation it can be done with or without a chamber and/or re-chamber.

 Modified Examples: